hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace_network_outbound_rule_private_endpoint.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Machine Learning Workspace Private Endpoint Network Outbound rule.
+* `id` - The ID of the Machine Learning Workspace Network Outbound Rule Private Endpoint.

 ### Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Machine Learning Workspace Private Endpoint Network Outbound Rule.
+* `create` - (Defaults to 30 minutes) Used when creating the Machine Learning Workspace Network Outbound Rule Private Endpoint.
-* `update` - (Defaults to 30 minutes) Used when updating the Machine Learning Workspace Private Endpoint Network Outbound Rule.
+* `update` - (Defaults to 30 minutes) Used when updating the Machine Learning Workspace Network Outbound Rule Private Endpoint.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Machine Learning Workspace Private Endpoint Network Outbound Rule.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Machine Learning Workspace Network Outbound Rule Private Endpoint.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Machine Learning Workspace Private Endpoint Network Outbound Rule.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Machine Learning Workspace Network Outbound Rule Private Endpoint.

 ## Import

-Machine Learning Workspace Private Endpoint Network Outbound Rule can be imported using the `resource id`, e.g.
+Machine Learning Workspace Network Outbound Rule Private Endpoint can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_machine_learning_workspace_network_outbound_rule_private_endpoint.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.MachineLearningServices/workspaces/workspace1/outboundRules/rule1